 Learn how to design concepts for and in complex situations!
-In this course, you will be challenged to take a role as a practice oriented systemic designer - facilitating, managing, and designing systems, service and product solutions, and strategies for implementation.
-The course is a collaboration between Oslo Metropolitan University, Norway and L’École de design Nantes Atlantique, France.
+In this course, you will be challenged to take a role as a practice oriented systemic designer.
+Systems and game theory provide you with methods to change and develop services, strategies, practice and thinking.

 To apply for this course you need:

 - A bachelor’s degree, an equivalent degree or equivalent work experience.
 Work experience can be covered by: 3 years of work experience with an interest or experience in change on a systemic level, services, products, organizational development or sustainable processes.

 - A letter that outlines your motivation for applying for the course, and how you think this might benefit your professional practice.

 Tuition fee of NOK 34 400 + semester fee.